 Utility Functions

 Halts execution and returns the defined result immediately.
-Return is useful when used in combination with conditional statements where you want to change the return based on the result of the condition.
+Return is useful when used in combination with where you want to change the return based on the result of the condition.

 Try/catch enables you to catch any errors that may occur in a specific stack of functions and execute additional logic based on that result.
 This function essentially enables fully custom error handling in Xano.